xxyjoel/xxyjoel.github.io/_posts/2020-05-28-django-bootstrap4-python.md

 ```
 note that we also had to remove the prefixed " ../ " from hrefs where we wanted static files pointed.

+NOTE: github pages does not seem to like much of the html-code-as-markdown, resulting in liquid tag errors... hence this post is not as verbose as originally desired